pasonatquila/wercker-step-install-node/README.md

 # Step node-install

 Some utilities require Node.js or NPM to perform some development or build tasks.
-This steps install Node.js and NPM in the running pipeline container.
+The main purpose of this steps install Node.js and NPM in the running pipeline container to provide the utilities required for development and build tasks on frontend applications such as stylesheet compilation, javascript minification, and so.

 **NOTE**: the `wget` utility is required to allow this step to succesfully install Node.js and NPM.